-MSM is a sulfur compound that has a vitamin-like normalizing function on the body.
+MSM for dogs can be used as one of the various canine joint supplements.
 MSM is an antioxidant, cell rejuvenator, and joint healer.
-It is being used more and more commonly as one of the various joint supplements for dogs.
 It is believed to be able to prevent and treat dogs with arthritis.

 Sulfur is stored in almost every cell in the body.
 The highest concentrations are found in joints, hair, skin, and nails.
 Sulfur is essential to the formation of blood proteins, amino acids, conective tissue, and healthy skin.

 However, as the body ages, the concentration of MSM in the body begins to decrease, so deficiencies may occur as part of the aging process.

 A low concentration of MSM in the body may result in both physical and psychological stress, organ and tissue malfunction and fatigue.

 In the case of dogs, sulfur deficiencies will result in dull fur or skin problems, poor GI and immune systems, as well as joint pain and arthritis.